-Having numerous old credit cards open at once may hinder your chances of being accepted for credit in the future, but unfortunately it’s not always quite as straightforward as that.
+Having numerous old credit cards open at once may hinder your chances of being accepted for credit in the future, but it’s not always as straightforward as that.

 Although they shouldn’t directly affect your credit history, having several unused credit cards could affect your chances of being accepted for further credit in the future.
 This is because lenders may view you as a potential fraud risk.

 You could also run into difficulties when applying for a loan or a mortgage, as having access to a lot of credit may influence a lender’s decision.
 In particular, when applying for a mortgage you have to pass strict affordability checks, and having access to numerous lines of credit – regardless of whether you use them or not – could work against your application.

 It’s difficult to say exactly how unused credit cards can affect your credit history, as different lenders will judge your application by their own set of rules.
 Where some lenders will reject your application for having a lot of unused credit at your fingertips, others may be more lenient.

 When you’re looking to make a mortgage application, the thorough affordability checks that take place could mean that you’re rejected if you have many unused credit cards open.
 That’s why it’s probably best to cancel these cards if you’re looking to get a mortgage.

 Another factor that could be taken into consideration by some creditors is how much available credit you have and what percentage of that you are actually making use of.
 For example, if you’re using 100% of the credit you have available to you, a lender is much more likely to turn your application away.
 Conversely, if you’re only using 25% or less of your available credit, a lender may look upon your application favourably.
 Again this all depends on the way in which each lender assesses your application.